Subject is not scheduled Not scheduled

 Prerequisites and co-requisites

-Basic experience as cinematographers, ability to handle essential filmmaking tasks.
-Successful completion of Shots in Studio.
+advanced experience as cinematographers, ability to handle more advanced filmmaking tasks

 Short fiction depicting various light atmospheres; light changes in the shot; use of practical lights; dramaturgic use of light; correct exposure according to the intended atmosphere.

 The story of a night opens with a darkened room illuminated by street light.

 The atmosphere is suddenly disturbed by an unknown person entering.
 The figure moves around the room with distinctive uncertainty and finds out the pieces of furnishing in the light of a torch (pocket light).
 The stranger’s expression reveals a certain degree of concentration and curiosity.
 He walks through the spaces when, suddenly, he is interrupted by light turned on in the hallway next door by a girl coming in.
 The stranger hides quickly.
 The girl takes off her coat; she is distressed and suspects she is not alone there.
 She enters a room and turns the ceiling light on, looks around but finds nothing suspicious.